Ebadzmn/Expense-App/PRIVACY_POLICY.md

 Email: support@your-expense.app

-We respond within a reasonable timeframe.
+We will respond within a reasonable timeframe.